rista404/meteor-email-whitelist/README.md

 # Email Whitelist

-Restrict registration to a list of email addresses
+Restrict registration to a list of email addresses.

 ```sh
 meteor add rista404:email-whitelist